Adult-Gerontology Nurse Practitioner (AGNP) in Primary Care

 - AGNP - Occupational/Environmental Health Focus

-AGNP Post-MS Options
+AGNP Post-Master's Options

-Adult-Gerontology Nurse Practitioner (AGNP) in Primary Care.
+Post-Master's Studies - Adult-Gerontology Nurse Practitioner (AGNP) in Primary Care.
 The AGNP program offers a Post-Master's certificate for nurses who have completed a master's degree in nursing.
 This customized special studies program provides education and clinical training in the AGNP role.
 Upon completion of the program, graduates are eligible for BRN certification and national certification.

 AGNP graduates are currently employed in community and hospital-based primary care clinics, specialty clinics, nurse managed health centers, public health departments, private medical practices, worksite-based health clinics, state and county correctional facilities, emergency departments, urgent care clinics, sub-acute/skilled nursing facilities and long term care settings.

 A full time program is completed in two years.
 The Graduate Core Curriculum serves students from all specialty areas.
 It provides advanced knowledge in nursing theory and research, population health principles, evidence-based practice, leadership and socio-cultural issues.
 Programs with advanced practice role preparation include health assessment, pathophysiology, and pharmacology.
 The AGNP specialty courses emphasize adult health maintenance and promotion; and assessment and management of adults with common health problems including the care of persons with multiple chronic conditions.
 Practice-based learning experiences provide the student with opportunities to apply the knowledge and skills in their role as primary care provider.